MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 #### 2.2.2.
 Biological molecules

-Protein production is a major consumer of energy and biosynthetic intermediates in the cell, therefore, in this book we will frequently consider proteins as central players in implementing economic principles in cell physiology. #Insight
+[[ProteinPrduction|Protein production]] is a major consumer of energy and biosynthetic intermediates in the cell, therefore, in this book we will frequently consider proteins as central players in implementing economic principles in cell physiology. #Insight

 To begin with, a number of different small molecules are required to produce both other small molecules and the macromolecules.
 In return, the macromolecules ensure cell integrity and growth by, among other functions, operating the reaction networks of small molecule interconversions (which we usually refer to as [[metabolism]]). #WellWritten

 ### 2.3.
 Cell composition in numbers
 #### 2.3.1.
 Biomass composition

 The most abundant component is protein, which forms around half of the cell’s dry mass.
 When we divide the proteome into functional groups, we find that the biggest fractions belong to translation, central carbon metabolism, folding, sorting and degradation, and biosynthesis.
 A substantial fraction belongs to proteins that are not mapped (especially in mammalian cells), illustrating that we still lack knowledge about the function of many proteins ([[note-20241016-075937|notes]]).

 [[RNA]] forms 20% of dry cell mass in [[E. coli]], but this number is lower in eukaryotes, such as yeast (11%) or mammalian cells (4%).
 While the total amount of RNA is variable in different organisms, its relative composition is similar – most of the RNA mass is formed by rRNA (80%), followed by tRNA (15%) and mRNA (5%) (BNID 100258, 100261, 106154).